-The clearance indicator can be affected by external factors (such as those causing changes in lodgment rates), as well as by changes in a court's case management practices.
-Results for this indicator need to be interpreted within the context of changes in the volumes of lodgements, finalisations and pending caseloads over time.
+Higher or increasing proportions of cases cleared indicates effective management of caseloads.
+However the clearance indicator can be affected by external factors (such as those causing changes in lodgment rates), an increase or decrease in the numbers of cases proceeding to a hearing or trial and the time required to finalise them, as well as by changes in a court's case management practices.
+Results for this indicator need to be interpreted within the context of changes in the volumes of lodgments, finalisations and pending caseloads over time.

 - comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+All required 2019-20 data are available for all jurisdictions.